Getting Custody as a Mother in California

 Getting custody as a mother

 You would think the answer to how to get custody as a mother in California would be easy.
 Don't most people believe moms have an unfair advantage in Family Court?
-Isn't that the common misconception among the public?
+Isn't that a common misconception among the public?

 You can't just walk into court and say "I am the mother and I should get custody of the children."